phpcfdi/sat-catalogos-populate/README.md

 > Herramienta para crear y actualizar los catálogos de SAT/CFDI en una base de datos SQLite3

-This project is used to produce the SQLite database for [`phpcfdi/sat-catalogos`](https://github.com/phpcfdi/sat-catalogos) but this database can also be used in any other project.
+Use this project to produce the SQLite database for [`phpcfdi/sat-catalogos`](https://github.com/phpcfdi/sat-catalogos) but this database can also be used in any other project.

 ## Installation